polyphene/kythera/docs/content/en/docs/overview/gas/snapshots.md

 toc: true
 ---

-Forge can generate gas snapshots for all your test functions.
+Kythera can generate gas snapshots for all your test functions.
 This can be useful to get a general feel for how much gas your contract will consume, or to compare gas usage before and after various optimizations.

 To generate the gas snapshot, run `kythera snapshot <Path to artifacts>`.